hossam-magdy/Full-Stack-Web-Developer-Nanodegree-Projects/README.md

 ### Projects:
-1. Movie Trailer:
-Server-side code written in Python to store a list of my favorite movies, including box art imagery and a movie trailer URL.
+1. **Movie Trailer**: Server-side code written in Python to store a list of my favorite movies, including box art imagery and a movie trailer URL.
 This data is then served to a web page using HTML and CSS allowing visitors to review these movies and watch the trailers.
-2. Build Portfolio Site:
-Developed a personal portfolio page using HTML, CSS, and the Bootstrap framework.
+2. **Build Portfolio Site**: Developed a personal portfolio page using HTML, CSS, and the Bootstrap framework.
 The page is fully responsive and works on mobile, tablet, and desktop browsers.
-3. Log Analysis:
-A  large database with over a million rows is explored by building complex SQL queries to draw business conclusions for the data.
+3. **Log Analysis**: A  large database with over a million rows is explored by building complex SQL queries to draw business conclusions for the data.
 The project mimics building an internal reporting tool for a newpaper site to discover what kind of articles the site's readers like.
 The database contains newspaper articles, as well as the web server log for the site.
-4. Item Catalog:
-A RESTful web application utilizing the Flask framework which accesses a SQL database that populates categories and their items.
+4. **Item Catalog**: A RESTful web application utilizing the Flask framework which accesses a SQL database that populates categories and their items.
 OAuth2 provides authentication for further CRUD functionality on the application.
 OAuth2 is implemented for Google & facebook providers.
-5. Neighborhood Map:
-An interactive website put together from various APIs.
+5. **Neighborhood Map**: An interactive website put together from various APIs.
 This includes making function calls to Google Maps and other location-based services like Foursquare
-6. Linux Server Configuration:
-Installing & configuring all required software to turn a baseline Ubuntu AWS (Amazon Web Services) server into a fully functional web application server, including Apache Web Server and PostgreSQL database server.
+6. **Linux Server Configuration**: Installing & configuring all required software to turn a baseline Ubuntu AWS (Amazon Web Services) server into a fully functional web application server, including Apache Web Server and PostgreSQL database server.